coop-blake/Dalchemist/README.md

 ### Download repository

-With [git](https://git-scm.com/downloads) installed you can this command in the terminal to clone the repository.
+With [git](https://git-scm.com/downloads) installed you can run this command in the terminal to clone the repository.

 `git clone https://github.com/coop-blake/Dalchemist.git`